-James Purser, Director at Cardea HOmes, started the search for suitable premesis.
+James Purser, Director at Cardea Homes, started the search for suitable premises.
 He turned to the local community and found an empty warehouse.
 Despite being in dire condition, it met the physical requirements and was offered to the food bank free of charge.

 However, it was up to us, the Cardea team, to get the building up to the specification needed to become a working warehouse.
 We documented the story behind the community effort and the celebration at the grand opening.

 Cardea Homes also provided a central customer hub, making it easier for single-parent families to access the food bank.
 Single-parent families are the food bank’s largest client group, and the charity shares this space with the Baby Bank and the Uniform Exchange so families can receive the help they need, all in one space.